i-VRESSE/bartender/docs/configuration.md

 The bartender web service uses [JWT tokens](https://jwt.io/) for authentication.

-The tokens should use the RS256 algorithm, which requires a public and private RSA key pair.
+The tokens use the RS256 algorithm for signing and validating, which requires a public and private RSA key pair.
 A key pair can be generated with